Where is Barry Venison now?

 After enjoying huge success as a property developer in Orange County and San Diego, Venison returned to football after a seven year hiatus to join up with friend Oliver Wyss who at the time was a youth coach in California.

 When Wyss moved into the professional game with Orange County Blues as head coach in 2014, he appointed Venison to join him as his assistant and the pair ended their first season with the club as Western Conference champions.

-In August 2016, Wyss moved upstairs to an executive role and Venison was announced as the OC Blues new head coach but left the club at the end of the season when new owners took over.
+In August 2016, Wyss moved upstairs to an executive role with Venison taking over as head coach but he left the club at the end of the season when new owners took over.